ngs-docs/angus/quality-trimming.md

 SRR1976948_2_fastqc.zip
 ```

 Inside each of the fatqc directories you will find reports from the fastqc.
-You can download these files using your Jupyter Notebook console, if you like;
+You can download these files using your RStudio Server console, if you like;
 or you can look at these copies of them:

 * [SRR1976948_1_fastqc/fastqc_report.html](http://2017-ucsc-metagenomics.readthedocs.io/en/latest/_static/SRR1976948_1_fastqc/fastqc_report.html)